 - Initial Coverage Election Period: When you are about to turn 65, you get a seven-month period to enroll in a Medicare Advantage plan.
 This includes the three months before, the month of, and three months after you are turning 65.
 People who are disabled and qualify for Medicare Part A and Part B when they are younger than 65, get a somewhat different Initial Coverage Election Period.

-- Annual Election Period: This is usually called the Open Enrollment Period, and it occurs for a few months every fall.
+- Annual Election Period: This is usually called the AEP, and it occurs for a few months every fall.
 During this time, you can switch Medicare Advantage plans for coverage that will begin on January 1 of the next year.

 - Special Election Period: Several circumstances can trigger a Special Election Period or SEP.
 These may include moving, losing prior coverage, and other circumstances.

-A Medicare beneficiary also has a Medicare Advantage Dis-enrollment Period every year that begins on January 1 and lasts for a few weeks.
+A Medicare beneficiary also has a Dis-enrollment Period every year.
 During this time, you can choose to drop Medicare Part C, go back to Medicare Part A and Part B, and then join a stand-alone Part D plan if you require drug coverage.